cypnk/Anime-List/README.md

 Mairimashita!
 Iruma-kun (Welcome to Demon School, Iruma-kun)
 Maison Ikkoku
 Majo no Tabitabi (Wandering Witch: The Journey of Elaina)
+Mao Gakuin No Futekigosha (The Misfit of Demon King Academy)
 Maou-sama, Retry!
 Manyuu Hikenchou
 Maria Holic